 adding blocks of color to it.
 These correspond to the colored names on

 the list.
 I did this hopefully to make it easier to find things.
 You

 will note there are tan/orange blocks with no corresponding names.

 These are where the adventurer stores are.
 Since they're listed in

 detail under Regency

 NPCs, I didn't duplicate them here.
 Perhaps I should.

-Be aware that the map is subject to
+Be aware that the map is

 change without notice as places are added.